leyarotheconquerer/lolcode-reference/AdvancedReference.md

 The following features will probably not work outside of LCI by Justin Meza. https://github.com/justinmeza/lci

+> Note: You'll need to use the `future` branch since most of these
+> features haven't been merged into `master` yet.

 ### External Libraries ###
 	BTW Many of these features require 1.4
 	HAI 1.4